01604 765007

 You can check the pressure at a petrol station using the air and water machine, just remove the dust caps from the valve on each tyre, set the desired pressure and attach the air hose, the machine will do the rest.

-If you are not sure, then pop in and we can check for you and show you what to do.
+If you are not sure, here’s our other guide to check your tyre pressure or pop in and we can check for you and show you what to do.